 Regularly scheduled public service using an over-the-road bus that operates with limited stops between two urbanized areas or that connects rural areas to an urbanized area.
-Intercity bus mode should only be reported by private, intercity bus providers.
+Private, intercity bus providers should only report intercity bus mode.

 Interest Expenses (511)